KANIKOLIJI/Credit_Risk_Analysis/README.md

 * The Easy Ensemble Classifier produced a balanced accuracy score of 0.93, a precision of 0.09, and a recall of 0.92.

+* The SMOTE oversampling produced balanced accuracy score of 0.66, a precision of 0.01, and a recall of 0.63.

+* Undersampling daata with the cluster centroids algorithm produced a balanced accuracy score of 0.54, a precision of 0.01, and a recall of 0.69.

+* the SMOTEENN combination over and undersampling algorithm produced a balanced accuracy score of 0.66, a precision of 0.01, and a recall of 0.75.

 ## SUMMARY: